-Study abroad credit is typically given in SOC 195 or SOC 395 - Study Abroad: Sociology.
-For sociology majors, these credits satisfy sociology elective requirements.
+Study abroad credit is given as SOC 195 or SOC 395.
+For Sociology majors, these credits satisfy Sociology elective requirements.
 However, except with special permission, they do not apply to upper division requirements.
-In most cases, we recommend that sociology majors complete major requirements in residence at UW, and use study abroad credits to satisfy general elective requirements.
+We recommend that Sociology majors complete major requirements in residence at UW, and apply Study Abroad credits to general elective requirements.

 For more information on foreign study opportunities, see the UW Study Abroad website.

 - Dates: Jan 3 – March 18, 2022 – longer period in residence than other programs to allow for domestic travel and excursions